Oestoidea/oled-spectrum-analizer/RPi/README.md

 tar -xzvf wixel-arm-linux-gnueabihf-150527.tar.gz
 ```

-Сonnect the Pololu Wixel to Raspberry Pi by USB and check the connection:
+Connect the Pololu Wixel to Raspberry Pi by USB and check the connection:

 ```
 sudo ./wixelcmd list